 Interns will demonstrate appropriate knowledge, skills, and attitudes in providing expert assistance to other health service providers in response to clients' needs or goals, and in effectively engaging in interprofessional/interdisciplinary collaboration in relevant professional roles.
-IMPORTANT COVID-19/EMERGENCY PROTOCOL RELATED UPDATE: Depending on guidelines provided by the Governor of the State of California (i.e. "Safer at Home"), a significant portion (or all) of consultation services may be delivered remotely via HIPAA-compliant telehealth platforms, with the possibility of increasing in-person, face to face contact during the training cycle.

 Core Components: Interns will demonstrate knowledge of consultation models and practices, and apply their understanding of the consultant's role to providing clinical consultation to members of the interdisciplinary team; efficiently address consultation questions; and effectively communicate recommendations to relevant parties.
 With regard to interdisciplinary skills, interns will display knowledge of and respect for the shared and unique contributions of other disciplines, and be able to interact effectively with allied professionals in interdisciplinary contexts.
 Competence is built through direct experience, didactic instruction, and supervision.
 Interns will also be trained in conducting consultation activities over telehealth, and evaluation of Interns will include assessment of competencies relevant to delivery of consultation services via both telehealth and in-person format.